XAEA-16/Devops-Interview-questions/Devops_interview_Questions README.md

 62. Can I delete a Docker image while a container based on it is running?
 63. What do you understand by Mutable vs. Immutable in Docker?
 64. Can I update a Docker image with the same tag?
+65. can i delete an image when container is running
+66. What are the different types of networking available in Docker and which is the default?
+67. What do you understand by mutability and immutability in Docker (pushing images to ACR)?

 ---